 The next step is to place your produce, or mixed meal combinations, inside your blender or food processor and blend away, adding small amounts of water, milk, or formula if it’s too thick.

 Once your purees are done blending you simply pour them into your ice trays and wait for them to freeze.

-When they’re frozen, remove them from the trays and sort them into your freezer storage (disposable bags like Ziplock, or reusable bags or Tupperware) and label the kinds and dates of freezer life.
+When they’re frozen, remove them from the trays and sort them into your freezer storage (disposable bags like zip-top freezer bags, or reusable silicone bags or glass storage containers and label the kinds and dates of freezer life.

 Now you can quickly prepare your baby’s purees by removing a just a few of your ice cubes into a plate and defrosting in the microwave in a matter of seconds!